 Dexter Reservoir has quite a good number of bass, and you might catch either smallmouth or largemouth.

 Look for these fish near rocky cover, which is common here.
 One good spot is along the dam, reached both by shore and boat.
+The rocks near the fishing access at the covered bridge also produce smallies.

 If you are interested in learning about the region’s smallmouth fisheries, check out Best Smallmouth Bass Fishing in Western Oregon.